DaeLeonFlucas/osticket-prereqs/README.md

 <img src="https://imgur.com/DzckhoM.png" height="70%" width="70%" alt="Resources"/>
 </p>
 <p>
-Set up the virtual machine with Windows 10 Pro, version 22H2.
-For this particular deployment, we will specify 4 vCPUs and 16 GiB of RAM.
-Create your login credentials to access the virtual machine.
-Ensure the licensing box is checked off and that a virtual network has been created in the Networking Tab.
-After everything has been specified go to 'Review + Create' and create the virtual machine.
+Configure the virtual machine to run Windows 10 Pro, version 22H2.
+We will configure the deployment with 4 vCPUs and 16 GiB of RAM.
+Set up your login credentials to gain access to the virtual machine.
+Confirm that the licensing checkbox is ticked and that a virtual network exists in the Networking Tab.
+Once all specifications are completed, navigate to 'Review + Create' and proceed to create the virtual machine.
 </p>
 <br />